Art & Design

 The aim of the Art & Design department is:

-- Develop their skills using a range of materials and processes
+- Develop their skills with a particular focus in observational drawing using a range of materials and processes.

 - Enjoy making art and taking creative risks